Genokarma/tutorials/docs/modules/galaxy/index.md

 Galaxy is a web-based analysis and workflow platform.

   * Designed for biologists
+  * Easily accessible via a web page
+  * Free to use
-  * Upload your data
+  * You can upload your own data
-  * Access shared data
+  * You can access shared data
   * Use common bioinformatics tools
   * Develop workflows
-  * Access via a web page
-  * Free

-In this set of tutorials, we are using Galaxy-Australia.
+In this set of tutorials, we are using **Galaxy-Australia**.

 * We access Galaxy-Australia by going to a web page with this address: [add address]
-* However, there are many different Galaxy servers available [add list].
+* However, there are many different Galaxy servers available.
+Some of them have a set of general tools, and some have been developed for particular analyses.
+You can use more than one Galaxy server but you will need to register separately for each one, and they don't share data between them.
+A list of Galaxy servers is [here](https://galaxyproject.org/public-galaxy-servers/).
 * More information about the Galaxy project can be found [here](https://galaxyproject.org/).